sgiad/Internship-Progress/README.md

-Tuesday, July 12
+Wednesday, July 13

-Learned more about cURL.
+Had a great workshop about creating a professional resume and it was very helpful.